battlecode/battlecode21/specs/specs.md

 ## The Game Environment

 Battlecode 2020 is played by controlling **robots** on a rectangular grid called the **map**.
-The map will be between 32x32 and 64x64, inclusive.
 Two teams of robots, **red** and **blue**, roam the map.
 Every **round**, each robot will get to take one **turn**, in spawn order.
 More on what they can do with that turn later.